Sep 22, 2010

 Enhanced Data Rates for GSM Evolution or EDGE

-EDGE or Enhanced Data rates for the GSM Evolution is a technological evolution of the GSM and IS-136.
-Goal of developing this new technology is to increase the speed of data transmission, spectral efficiency, and allows the use of new applications and increase capacity.
+Enhanced Data Rates for GSM Evolution or EDGEEDGE or Enhanced Data rates for the GSM Evolution is a technological evolution of the GSM and IS-136.
+Goal of developing this new technology is to increase the speed of data transmission, spectral efficiency,...

 Read more......
 Enhanced Data Rates for GSM Evolution or EDGE